bo-rc/cs241/OS-Three-Easy-Pieces.md

 2. **Journal commit**: Write the transaction commit block (containing TxE) to the log; wait for write to complete; transaction is said to be committed.
  * Use *checksum* to omit this step and improve performance and reliability. (in Linux ext4)

 3. **Checkpoint**: Write the contents of the update (metadata and data) to their final on-disk locations.

+4. Free: Some time later, mark the transaction free in the journal by updating the journal superblock.

 Recovery: When the
 system boots, the file system recovery process will scan the log and look